Jiryeah/shop-shop/README.md

 # Summary

-This is an Ecommerce site that allows the user to browse and purchase items through stripe.
+This is an E-commerce site that allows the user to browse and purchase items through stripe.

 # User Story